On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Background and Problem Setup

 \subsection{Problem setup}

-The goal of this paper is to characterize the computational complexity of MALA for sampling from the Bayesian pseudo-posterior $\pi_n$ defined in~\eqref{eqn:Bayes_q_post}.
-Assume we have access to a \emph{warm start} defined as follows. \begin{definition} We say $\mu_0$ is an $M_0$-warm start with respect to the stationary distribution $\mu$, if $\mu_0(E)\leq M_0\, \mu(E)$ holds for all Borel set $E\subset \mb R^d$, and we call $M_0$ the warming parameter. \end{definition} We state our problem as \emph{characterizing the $\varepsilon$-mixing time in $\chi^2$ divergence of the Markov chain produced by (preconditioned) MALA starting from an $M_0$-warm start $\mu_0$ for obtaining draws from $\pi_{n}(\theta)$}, which is mathematically defined as the minimal number of steps required for the chain to be within $\varepsilon^2$-$\chi^2$ divergence from its stationary distribution, or
+The goal of this paper is to characterize the mixing time of MALA for sampling from the Bayesian pseudo-posterior $\pi_n$ defined in~\eqref{eqn:Bayes_q_post}.
+Assume we have access to a \emph{warm start} defined as follows. \begin{definition} We say $\mu_0$ is an $M_0$-warm start with respect to the stationary distribution $\mu$, if $\mu_0(E)\leq M_0\, \mu(E)$ holds for all Borel set $E\subset \mb R^d$, and we call $M_0$ the warming parameter. \end{definition} We state our problem as \emph{characterizing the $\varepsilon$-mixing time in $\chi^2$ divergence of the Markov chain produced by (preconditioned) MALA starting from an arbitrary $M_0$-warm start $\mu_0$ for obtaining draws from $\pi_{n}(\theta)$}, which is mathematically defined as the maximum of the minimal number of steps required for the chain to be within $\varepsilon^2$-$\chi^2$ divergence from its stationary distribution, over $M_0$-warm starts, or

 where $\mu_k$ denotes the probability distribution obtained after $k$ steps of the Markov chain.
 Note that a mixing time upper bound in $\chi^2$ divergence implies that in total variation distance since $\|p-q\|_{\rm TV} \leq \sqrt{\chi^2(p,\,q)}$.